 About Sammy’s Superheroes

-A family friend, who is an attorney, brought forward the idea of taking Sammy’s Superheroes to the next level.
-If we were to become a 501c3 non-profit organization, we could donate funds to the researchers and hospitals we felt were doing the most innovative research aimed at finding cures for childhood cancer.
+A family friend, who is also an attorney, brought forward the idea of taking Sammy’s Superheroes to the next level.
+If they were to become a 501c3 non-profit organization, they could donate funds to the researchers and hospitals they felt were doing the most innovative research aimed at finding cures for childhood cancer.
 Seeing a huge gap in available research and funding, this was an easy decision.
 Chris and Erin Nahorny, along with Erin’s three close friends, Kim Brandenburg, Mary Sueper and Amy Williams, became Sammy’s Superheroes founding Board of Directors.

 In early 2013, Sammy’s Superheroes Foundation officially became a non-profit organization, and has since donated to research projects across the country.
 One of the most important things the group determined was that it’s mission would be to raise awareness for ALL types of childhood cancer and to fund research that would affect the most possible children affected by this terrible disease.